chanderson0/cs193c-nodejs-example/README.md

 This is a quick example set up for Stanford's CS193C during Summer 2011 to demo how to use NodeJS, with supplemental files for getting this running on Heroku.
 It's intended to get people up to speed very quickly, so it sacrifices breadth for brevity.

+These directions are primarily directed at Unix-based users (i.e. on OS X).
+If that's not you, see the resources section at the bottom for more information on how to get this all going.

 Layout
 ------